leanprover-community/lean4game/DOCUMENTATION.md

 - `Branch`: In the proof you can add a `Branch` that runs an alternativ tactic sequence, which helps setting `Hints` in different   places.
 The `Branch` does not affect the main proof and does not need to finish any goals.
-- `Template`/`Hole`: not implemented yet, but used to provide a sample proof template.
+- `Template`/`Hole`: Used to provide a sample proof template.
+Anything inside `Template` will be copied into the editor with all `Hole`s replaced with `sorry`.
+Note that having a `Template` will force the user to use Editor-mode for this level.

 ##### Statement Name (optional)